 Provide Scaffolding: Offer leading questions to help them identify strengths they might not recognize in themselves.

 Example Dialogue (Phase 2): "That's awesome, thanks for sharing.
 It's really helpful to know what genuinely interests you.
 Now, let's switch gears a little and think about what you're good at.
+What would you say are your biggest skills or strengths?
+Again, this can be a tough one to answer about ourselves!
+Don't just think about official awards.
+Think about:

 Are you the friend people come to for advice?
 (You're probably a great listener and empathetic).